Vitols999/QMS-WIKI/DocBasicsMapDem.md

 Alternatively, a wrapper script based on above information can make Mapsforge maps available in QMapShack, amongst others OpenAndroMaps maps.
 In addition, it allows for initially selecting a Mapsforge map and theme and later on switching easily map and theme while QMapShack keeps running.
 Script _Mapsforge_for_QMapShack.tcl_ is written in Tcl/Tk command language and is executable on Microsoft Windows and Linux operating system.
 Execution requires Tcl/Tk 8.6 or newer command interpreter to be installed.
 Tcl/Tk binaries for Microsoft Windows can be downloaded e.g. from [this repository](https://bitbucket.org/tombert/tcltk/downloads/), binaries for Linux are part of distribution and can be installed by corresponding package manager.

-Update June 20th, 2020:
+Recent Mapsforge tile server as of August 10th, 2020 ...

-* Recent version of Mapsforge tile server is able to serve multiple maps.
+* is able to serve multiple maps.
 Thus adjacent maps overlap seamlessly and allow for cross-regional planning.
-Script has been extended to allow selecting multiple map files.
-* In addition, recent version of Mapsforge tile server now accepts Mapsforge rendertheme version 4 XML files containing styles and overlays.
-Unfortunately, tile server does not allow selecting a particular style nor enabling/disabling overlays.
-Instead of that, **all** styles and overlays contained in theme file are rendered.
-However, separation into different theme files, one file per style, can be derived by removing all unneeded style layers, overlay layers **and** rules from original theme file.
+* accepts Mapsforge rendertheme version 4 XML files containing styles and overlays.

-Update July 11th, 2020:
+* accepts style and a list of overlays as optional parameters.

-* Recent version of Mapsforge tile server now accepts style and a list of overlays as optional parameters.
-Script has been extended to allow selecting style and overlays if contained in rendertheme.
+* allows for choosing between 2 Mapsforge renderers as optional parameter, _database_ (default renderer) and _direct_.

 Before using script, some script variables settings (folders, executables, ...) have to be modified to match local installation and environment.
 These variables are described and set at the beginning of script.